 Every 14th day of the lunar month, Hoi An’s old town bans all motorized traffic and transforms itself into a massive performance venue for Vietnamese arts contemporary to the old trading town’s heyday in the 18th to 19th century—Chinese opera, Chinese chess, and of course, the region’s famous food.

-Shops put up brightly-colored lanterns, turning the narrow old streets (even the old Japanese bridge, pictured at left) into a radiant, festively-illuminated light spectacle, augmented by the haunting strains of traditional music audible from just about everywhere in the old town.
+Shops put up brightly-colored lanterns, turning the narrow old streets (even the old Japanese bridge) into a radiant, festively-illuminated light spectacle, augmented by the haunting strains of traditional music audible from just about everywhere in the old town.

 Just for the night, you won’t be required to buy or show a ticket to enter Hoi An’s old attractions.
 The temples are at their busiest during the Full Moon Festival, as the locals honor their ancestors during this auspicious time of the month.